gabetucker2/gostack/README.md

 <h3>Slice</h3>

- This is a data structure that makes it easier to pass two int values between functions on the backend.
+ This is a struct that makes it easier to pass two int values between functions on the backend.

  > `slice Slice{}`
  >> `slice.startIdx`